Senseo: Aftermarket products

 Some aftermarket products allow consumers to use ground coffee in a Senseo coffee maker and avoid the higher cost of single-serve pods.
 The "Coffeeduck" is a durable filter that can be filled with coffee and placed in the Senseo machine to brew a cup of coffee (one Coffeeduck can be re-used thousands of times).
 There is also a device that allows one to make paper coffee pods with any chosen ground coffee.

 Blends

 The main blends are mild, regular, mocca, dark roast and extra dark and there is also a decaffeinated variety.
 The blends differ, according to general taste, in different countries.
-The special blends, Colombia, Kenya and Brazil are blended from arabica coffees from selected plantations and are a little more expensive than the normal blends.
-There are also coffee pods with added flavors, called Vienna, Rio de Janeiro, Sevilla & Marrackech.
+The special blends, Colombia, Kenya and Brazil are blended from arabica coffees.
+There are also coffee pods with added flavors, called Vienna, Rio de Janeiro, Sevilla & Marrakech.
 More recent varieties launched in selected European markets include cappuccino, café choco and espresso.
 Douwe Egberts Senseo has launched a Hot Choco variety in Belgium and the Netherlands.
 Latest launches in Germany are the Guten Morgen breakfast blend and Caffé Crema, an Italian blend.
 In France, Maison du café Senseo has launched Noir Subtil.